TradingView – Supertrend (Automated Trading)

 • Note that we are not giving a fixed quantity here

-• As per our strategy’s logic, first order & last (square-off) order will have quantity set in strategy’s parameters
+• As per our strategy’s logic, the first order and the last (square-off) order will have the quantity set in the strategy’s parameters

-• All other orders that fall in-between first and last order will have double quantity
+• All other orders that fall in between the first and last order will have double quantity

 • You can observe the quantities on the chart as well

-• analysis: All other values passed below the orders section (below the orders’ ending square bracket) are OPTIONAL & used as additional information which can be useful for investigation when there is a problem
+• analysis: All other values passed below the orders section (below the orders’ ending square bracket) are OPTIONAL.
+They are extra information that can help with investigation when there is a problem.

-• You can see that we are printing the values of short & long moving average when the alert was fired; so that we can make sure everything is working as expected
+• You can see that we are printing the values of the short and long moving average when the alert was fired, so we can confirm everything is working as expected

 • You will be able to see these values in AutoTrader Web server logs (Activity)